flightphp/docs/content/v3/en/learn/requests.md

 - **host** - The request host name
 - **servername** - The SERVER_NAME from `$_SERVER`

-## URL Helper Methods
+## Helper Methods

-There are a couple helper methods to piece together parts of a URL for your convenience.
+There are a couple helper methods to piece together parts of a URL, or deal with certain headers.

 ### Full URL